Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

-\cite{maitra2019,maitra2020} presented clustering studies of \lya\ forest using Voigt profile components or "clouds" as a suitable probe of the clustering properties of the IGM at $z>2$.
-This \lya\ cloud based approach allows one to study the two- and three-point correlation functions as a function of $N_{\rm HI}$ and other physical parameters.
-In this section, we study the clustering properties of low-$z$ IGM by measuring longitudinal (i.e redshift space) three-point correlation of the \lya\ clouds.
-For doing so, we first estimate the \NHI\ distribution of the \lya\ clouds for the full sample and various sub-samples.
-This is an important first step to generate a set of mock sightlines having random distribution of \lya\ clouds.
-We then use these random sightlines as a comparison to estimate the longitudinal three-point correlation.
-We also compute the longitudinal two-point correlation in order to estimate the reduced three-point correlation, Q. For completeness sake, we present the two- and three-point correlations obtained using a flux-based statistics in Appendix~\ref{Corr_flux_section}.
+\cite{maitra2019,maitra2020} presented two- and three-point correlation studies of \lya\ forest using Voigt profile components as a suitable probe of the clustering properties of the IGM at $z>2$. { These Voigt profile components can also be used to explore the connection between galaxies and intergalactic gas \citep[see][for example]{rudie2012a}.} { Throughout this paper, we will refer to these individual Voigt profile components as "absorbers".
+We will use the term absorption "system" to refer to the whole absorption profile.} The \lya\ { absorber} based approach allows { us} to study the two- and three-point correlations as a function of $N_{\rm HI}$, { $b$ and presence of metals}.
+In this section, we study the clustering properties of low-$z$ IGM by measuring longitudinal (i.e redshift space) three-point correlation of the \lya\ { absorbers}.
+For doing so, we first estimate the \NHI\ distribution of the \lya\ { absorbers} for the full sample and various sub-samples.
+This is an important first step to generate a set of mock sightlines having random distribution of \lya\ { absorbers} { that are used} as a comparison to estimate the longitudinal three-point correlation.
+We also { measure} the longitudinal two-point correlation in order to estimate the reduced three-point correlation, Q.